On 13-Crossing-Critical Graphs with Arbitrarily Large Degrees: Theorem without Assistance of a Computer

 \begin{proof} There are only two non-equivalent planar drawings of $G_0$, as in Fig.~\ref{fig:tworedgray}.
 We picture them with the red path $R$ drawn as a horizontal line (and we recall that $R$ is not crossed by blue edges).
 We call a blue edge of $G_{13}$ {\em bottom} if it is attached to $R$ from below at both ends, and {\em top} if attached from above at both ends.
 A blue edge is {\em switching} if it is neither top nor bottom.
 Note that we have only crossings involving a green edge, or crossings of a blue edge with a blue~or~gray~edge.

 Consider the drawing of $G_0$ in Fig.~\ref{fig:tworedgray}(a).
-By the Jordan curve theorem, we deduce: \begin{enumerate}[(I)] \item If a blue edge $e$ is bottom (top), and a blue edge $e'\not=e$ attaches to $R$ from below (from above) at its end which is between the ends of $e$ on~$R$, then $e$ and $e'$ cross.
-In particular, two bottom (two top) blue edges always cross each other. \item A switching blue edge crosses at least $3$ gray edges, and a top one at least~$4$. \item If there is weight $k$ of top (or switching) blue edges and $\ell$ of bottom blue edges, then each (or at least one) green edge must cross $\min(k,\ell)\leq3$ blue or red edges. \end{enumerate}
+By the Jordan curve theorem, we first deduce: \begin{enumerate}[(I)] \item If a blue edge $e$ is bottom (top), and a blue edge $e'\not=e$ attaches to $R$ from below (from above) at its end which is between the ends of $e$ on~$R$, then $e$ and $e'$ cross.
+In particular, two bottom (two top) blue edges always cross each other. \item A top blue edge crosses at least $4$ gray edges, and a switching one at least~$3$ gray edges. \item If there is weight $k$ of top blue edges and weight $\ell$ of bottom blue edges, then each of the two green edges has at least $\min(k,\ell)\leq3$ crossings with blue or red edges. \item If there is weight $k$ of switching blue edges and weight $\ell$ of bottom blue edges, then the two green edges together have at least $\min(k,\ell)$ crossings with blue or red edges. \end{enumerate}

+We refer to Fig.~\ref{fig:main13}(a).
+While a proof of (I) is straightforward, we provide the details for the claims (II) to (IV).